 If you experience an unexpected ache or pain, sprain or strain, the team at ThedaCare Orthopedic Care is here to help.
 The previous page contains a calendar of free injury clinics.
-Our post injury clinic is September 21st.
-Or, call us anytime for an appointment at 920.
-831.5050.
+ThedaCare Orthopedic Care will be in the Recovery Zone after the marathon providing postrace injury assessments.
+Or, call us anytime for an appointment at 920.831.5050.
 Remember, an injury doesn't always mean surgery.